South Carolina Income Trust Setup Guide — Qualify a Spouse for Medicaid Before the Next Billing Cycle

 The CMS January 2026 figures South Carolina income cap

 Setting up a Miller Trust in South Carolina starts with one number — the income cap.
 The South Carolina CMS January 2026 figures Medicaid long-term-care income limit is $2,982/month for a single applicant.
 If your family member's countable monthly income exceeds this limit, a properly drafted, signed, and funded QIT diverts the excess and brings countable income below the cap.
 The applicant's Personal Needs Allowance in South Carolina is $60/month.
-Source: SCDHHS SCDHHS Healthy Connections Nursing Home / HCBS eligibility (Medicaid Cap = 300% of the SSI Federal Benefit Rate) and DHHS Form 905, the Income Trust Agreement (January 2026).
+Source: SCDHHS SCDHHS Healthy Connections Nursing Home / HCBS eligibility (Medicaid Cap = 300% of the SSI Federal Benefit Rate) and DHHS Form 905, the Income Trust Agreement (January 2026) (see the citation list below to verify directly).

 Step-by-step South Carolina guides